Visa, Immigration, Residency

 Korea Residence Card (Previously ARC)

-The new Residence Card is essentially a Korean national identification card for foreigners, providing a form of ID and social security.
+TIP: If you are a retiree or veteran living in Korea it is almost imperative to have a Residence Card, because just about everything you do in any official or government office requires one.
+The Residence Card is a Korean national identification card for foreigners, providing a form of ID and Korean ID Number.
 It is required for signing up for services like cell phone plans, internet, banking, and health insurance.

-Registration Cards are a must have for non-SOFA status personnel, but SOFA status folks with an A-3 visa are still highly encouraged to get one as well.
+Aain, Registration Cards are a must have for non-SOFA status personnel, but SOFA status folks with an A-3 visa are still highly encouraged to get one.
+It's pretty easy and painless.

 Types of Korea Residency Cards